noracorbella/MORL/README.md

-# Multi-Objective Reinforcement Learning - TFM
+# Multi-Objective Reinforcement Learning for Computing All Optimal Policies with Many Objectives

+### Master's Thesis

+**University Master's Degree in Modelling for Science and Engineering**

+**Author:** Nora Corbella Alcántara
+**Supervisor:** Dr. Manel Rodríguez Soto

+June 2026

+---

 This repository contains the code developed for the Master's Thesis on Multi-Objective Reinforcement Learning (MORL).
 It implements and compares four planning algorithms across several environments, including a custom autonomous driving scenario and standard MORL benchmarks.